Skip to main content

 Create an AWS Athena service user

 Head to AWS IAM and create a new user.
-This user should be able to access three primary resources:
+This user needs access to three primary resources:

 Here, you can find more information about AWS users and how to create them.